 Understanding Individual Retirement Accounts (IRAs)

 Individual retirement accounts, known as IRAs, are basically savings plans with lots of restrictions.
 The main advantage of an IRA is that you can defer paying taxes on the earnings and growth of your savings until you actually withdraw the money.
 The main disadvantage is that tax law imposes penalties if you have to withdraw any of the funds before you reach age 59 1/2.
-There are several different types of IRAs.
-Each has its own tax implications and eligibility requirements.

 Traditional Individual Retirement Accounts